localstack/docs/content/en/aws/kinesis-firehose/index.md

 }
 {{< / command >}}

-We need the Endpoint returned here later for the confirmation of our setup.
+We need the `Endpoint` returned here later for the confirmation of our setup.

-Now let us create our target S3 bucket and our source kinesis stream:
+Now let us create our target S3 bucket and our source Kinesis stream:

 {{< command >}}
 $ awslocal s3 mb s3://kinesis-activity-backup-local